All Dartmouth Coach motorcoaches are equipped with a restroom in the rear of the coach.

 Chances are you have an out-of-date timetable.
 Download the current PDF schedule brochure or call Dartmouth Coach at 1-800-637-0123 to make sure that the time you wish to travel still exists.

 For Boston & Logan Airport tickets: If you have purchased an “e-ticket” and need a refund, please send an e-mail to email@example.com.
 Please note that there is a $3.00 administration charge for all “e-ticket” refunds.
 Please be sure to include your name and your ticket number.
+If you purchased a ticket at the terminal, and would like to refund those tickets, please mail those tickets to Dartmouth Coach, 7 Langdon Street, Concord, NH 03301, attn: Refunds.

 For New York City tickets: Online ticket refunds must be made 24 hours before departure time or the ticket is non refundable.
 Please call 603-448-2800 to initiate the refund.
 A $10.00 per trip transaction fee will be applied for all refundable tickets.